-An LPV approach is similar to a LNAV/VNAV approach, but is more precise and can allow descent to minimums of 200-250 feet.
-WAAS capabilities are required for precise lateral and vertical guidance, classifying it a precision approach.
+An LPV approach is similar to an LNAV/VNAV approach, but is more precise and can allow descent to minimums of 200-250 feet.
+WAAS capabilities are required for precise lateral and vertical guidance, classifying it as a precision approach.
 On the other hand, the LNAV/VNAV approach is non-precision.
 In fact, an LPV approach is almost identical to an instrument landing system (ILS) but is more accurate because it utilizes modern-day satellite technology.
 Also, no expensive ground equipment is necessary which means that there is less downtime and outages.

 This also means that the cost is less because there is no equipment and no regular maintenance involved.

 How WAAS Works

 The WAAS takes the error out of standard GPS signals by analyzing the GPS data at a master station and then sending the corrected data information to GPS receivers.
 The receivers, in turn, can remove any GPS errors.
 This process makes the GPS information even more error-proof and allows for a much more precise result.

 Why WAAS Is Better